josevalim/langcompilebench/README.md

 > emit intermediate representations but those are not common workloads.
 >
 > For this reason, we choose to measure how long it takes to generate
 > *executable artifacts* for a given project.
-One day to do so across
+One way to do so across
 > all three languages by running an empty test suite of an existing project.
 > This means the time to parse project files is also included.
 >